A great place to start.

 This book blows notions we have about weight and dieting out of the water.
 It tell us what conventional health books get wrong, leave out and just plain fail to understand about weight.

 While this book does not speak directly to nutrition, it is really important in addressing holistic health and the way chronic stress manifests in our bodies as illness and disease.
-As a medical practitioner who got burnt out herself, Dr. Rankin speaks to our conventional medical system, the way we currently treat disease, and alternative factors we should consider to achieve optimal health
+As a medical practitioner who got burned out herself, Dr. Rankin speaks to our conventional medical system, the way we currently treat disease, and alternative factors we should consider to achieve optimal health

 This is a big book, don’t be intimidated!
 I use it more of a reference guide to understand how particular foods act in the body and how we can use food as medicine.
 This one is probably better for practitioners or people getting into Chinese Medicine and the more specific uses of food as medicine